YahavBahat/LeakFinder/README.md

 `--hosts-file` or `-h` is required.

+### NMAP

+The program matches every host to its suitable module by comparing the default port of the service/module (e.g., 9200 for ES) to the host's port from the hosts file.
+Sometimes, there are hosts with a port different from the module default one.
+Thus, the program cannot match the host to its suitable module.
+This is where NMAP can help.
+We can find the service/module name using NMAP service scan, directly matching the host to the module.
+You can enable this feature using the `--version-scan` or `-v` flag.
+However, this could slow the program, so if one wants to exclude hosts with non-default ports, all he has to do is not to pass the `--version-scan` or `-v` flag.

 ### Filtering  Clusters

 To exclude clusters who don't meet the specified standards, one would use the flag `--exclude-unmatched` or `-eu`.